 Using a VPN has much in common with sending parcels.
 You can send it from your local post office, or you can drive to another city to do it.
 The first is faster, but it has more ties to your location, while the second takes a bit longer but is more discrete.

 In the same way, your connection without a VPN is much faster than with it.
 So, the most tangible way to measure VPN speeds is by measuring their drops from the baseline speeds.

-The OpenVPN version that IPVanish has implemented allows switching between UDP (faster, but less secure) and TCP (slower, but safer) standards.
+The OpenVPN version that IPVanish has implemented allows switching between UDP (faster, but less stable) and TCP (slower, but more stable) standards.
 However, IPvanish seems to be rewriting the rulebook: on average, UDP download speed drop was 54%, while TCP was only 45%.
 Average upload drops were 81% for UDP and 55% for TCP.
 It’s quite impressive that IPVanish made the slower TCP standard download speeds faster.
 That said, the speeds were anything but consistent.

 The time to connect with IKEv2 was significantly lower than with OpenVPN.
 The download speeds were more consistent and overall higher, but the upload speed dropped substantially in many cases.
 On average, the download speeds dropped by 21%, while upload speed drops were around 89%.
 As with OpenVPN, ping times were also higher than usual.